Sober Living Program Experience

 - A sense of community is present in this structure.

 - Our clients will be responsible for monthly rent payments for their room.
 Furthermore, they must remain abstinent from all mood and mind-altering substances.
 Rent is available depending on furnishings and single or double occupancy.

 - As a resident of the sober living house, you will also submit to random urine analysis drug screenings.
 This ensures a clean and sober lifestyle.

 - You will also be responsible for having some sort of community involvement.
 This comes in the form of a paying job, a volunteer position, or school.

-- All prospective individuals will undertake an interview with the head resident of the house.
-This verifies exactly what the interviewee hopes to get out of the sober living environment.
+- All prospective individuals will undertake an interview with the House Manager of the house.
+This ensures that the house is a good fit for the interviewee.

-- Upon admittance to the sober living program, residents must pay their first month’s rent fee, including a $100 deposit.
+- Upon admittance to the sober living program, residents must pay their first month’s rent fee and a $100 deposit.
 In addition, you will sign a contract which outlines all the regulations.

 - The contract will also stipulate that each resident must attend 12 step meetings while living at the house.
 We feel this is crucial to an individual’s success in long-term recovery.

 It is our hope that your experience at our sober living house will provide you with enough “real-world practice” to transition into a better life.
 It is also our hope that you are able to build a solid basis of community and fellowship from your experience to further strengthen your walk on the road of recovery.